-The amazing doggy sense of smell has fascinated me for years.
+Writing “Super Sniffers” was a natural for me.
+I’ve always been fascinated by the amazing doggy sense of smell.
 I wrote about how the military uses this talent so effectively on my book, “Dogs on Duty.”
 So when I had a chance to expand on our partnership with canine detectives, I jumped at the chance.
 Whatever we might want to find–a stash of drugs, the poop of an endangered species, the presence of illness in a person, even bed bugs deeply hidden under a hotel mattress–dogs can find it.

 My research was great fun.